cvan/aframe-role/README.md

 # A-Frame plugin for Popmotion

-Popmotion Actor Role forgit add A-Frame animation, physics and input tracking.
+Popmotion Actor role to enable A-Frame animation, physics and input tracking.

 ## Use